NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C5.rst.txt

 ${SCRATCH_DIR} and
 ${ALLOCATION}.

-The sscratch_dir can be found by logging into Frontera, issuing the commands cds (change dir to scratch) and then pwd (print working directory).
+The scratch_dir can be found by logging into Frontera, issuing the commands cds (change dir to scratch) and then pwd (print working directory).
 The results of pwd is your scratch dir.

 Once the file has been completed, you can create the system by invoking one of the the following command.